awsdocs/amazon-ec2-user-guide/doc_source/SSL-on-amazon-linux-2.md

    [ec2-user ~]$ sudo systemctl start httpd && sudo systemctl enable httpd
    ```

-1. To ensure that all of your software packages are up\-to\-date, perform a quick software update on your instance\.
+1. To ensure that all of your software packages are up to date, perform a quick software update on your instance\.
 This process may take a few minutes, but it is important to make sure that you have the latest security updates and bug fixes\.
 **Note**
 The `-y` option installs the updates without asking for confirmation\.
 If you would like to examine the updates before installing, you can omit this option\.